danpros/htmly/README.md

 HTMLy
 =====

-HTMLy is an open source databaseless, blogging platform that prioritizes simplicity and speed (Flat-File Blog).
+HTMLy is an open source databaseless blogging platform that prioritizes simplicity and speed (Flat-File Blog).
 HTMLy can be referred to as a Flat-File CMS, since it will also manage your content.

 You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.